-Check out the first set of beautiful images of the Earth captured by Chandrayaan 2
+Check out first set of beautiful images of Earth captured by Chandrayaan 2

 New Delhi, Aug 04: Indian Space Research Organisationon on Sunday released beautiful pictures of Earth captured by India's moon mission Chandrayaan-2.